vkgpt11/reactjs/react-interview-qna.md

 + Invoked as soon as the updating happens.
-+ Most commonly used for Updating the DOM in response to prop or state changes You can call setState() in this lifecycle, but keep in mind that you will need to wrap it in a condition to check for state or prop changes from previous state.
++ Most commonly used for Updating the DOM in response to prop or state changes

+You can call setState() in this lifecycle, but keep in mind that you will need to **wrap it in a condition to check for state or prop changes from previous state.**
-Incorrect usage of setState() can lead to an infinite loop.
+Incorrect usage of setState() can lead to an **infinite loop**.

 ```
 componentDidUpdate(prevProps) {